Skip to main content

 • Vitamin D and B12.
 Both meaningfully affect mood and energy.

-What the evidence actually says about hormone therapy
+What the evidence says about hormone therapy

 The Women's Health Initiative (WHI) study in 2002 created two decades of fear around hormone therapy.
 The reanalysis since then has been substantial and important.
 The summary, as best we currently understand it: